vladcomarlau/night-ride/README.md

 ## Development

-The game was developed in [https://www.lexaloffle.com/pico-8.php](PICO-8), a fantasy console that exists only in software but has almost the same limitations as the retro consoles back in the ~80s.
+The game was developed in LUA for [PICO-8](https://www.lexaloffle.com/pico-8.php), a fantasy console that exists only in software but has almost the same limitations as the retro consoles back in the ~80s.
 Due to these limitations I was able to squeeze only 8 levels in the game.
 The cartridge of the game with all the game code, sounds and graphics can fit in a very small .PNG image.

 Pico 8 does not have built-in particle effects, sprite rotation functionality or physics / collision detection.
 So I had to build my own methods, from scratch.
 Although the levels might seem procedurally generated only the visual aspect of the traffic is randomly changed each time you play.